-Can I receive the scholarship if I complete a high school equivalency exam (like a GED or TASC) or complete home school?
+Can I receive the scholarship if I complete a high school equivalency exam (GED or TASC) or complete home school?

-No. You must graduate with at least a Core 40 diploma from an eligible high school recognized by the Indiana Department of Education.
+No. You must receive at least a Core 40 diploma from an eligible high school recognized by the Indiana Department of Education.

-What happens if I don't complete the Scholar Success Program on time?
+What happens if I don't complete the SSP on time?

-You must verify you've completed the three grade-specific activities via ScholarTrack by June 30 of each academic year.
+You must verify that you've completed all 12 SSP activities by June 30 of your graduation year.
 Your scholarship cannot be awarded until all activities are complete.